ORTools4MTEX/ORTools/README.md

 ---

 ### [renamePhases](./src/renamePhases.m)
+This function is a GUI to interactively rename phases.
-The function opens an interactive list with the possible phasenames in *phaseStrings* and renames the phases in *ebsd* according to the selection.
+It opens a list of phase names (pre-defined in *phaseStrings*) and renames each phase in the *ebsd* variable according to a user's selection.

 - Syntax
   - ebsd = renamePhases(ebsd,phStr)
 - Input
   - ebsd         - @EBSD
   - phaseStrings - cell array of strings with possible phase names
 - Output
   - ebsd         - @EBSD

 ---

 ### [saveImage](./src/saveImage.m)
-An auxiliary function to save all open figures as images.
+This function saves all open figures as images.

 - Syntax
   - saveImage(fileDir,fileName)